mctsy/mctsy/README.md

 # hi

 - 🌱 I’m currently learning.
-My best known language is Python.
+My best known language is Python
 - 👯 I’m looking to collaborate with other creators
 - 🤑 Working on a cool horror game with friends (news on that soon)